 ❌ Little to no head support for baby

-This carrier is really simple to use, according to Emily-Ann Elliott, who put it to the test with her eight-month-old son, Ted.
+This carrier is really simple to use, according to Emily-Ann Elliott.
+She put it to the test with her eight-month-old son, Ted.
 In particular, she found this carrier made it easy for her to position her baby in the hip-healthy ‘M’ position – the safest babywearing position for healthy development.

 This is a great choice if you’re looking for a travel-friendly baby carrier.
-“With summer just around the corner, this feels like it will be a great sling to use on hot days as it’s light and breathable,” says Emily-Ann.
-“It is also incredibly compact when folded up, so it will be easy to pop in my changing bag or pack in a suitcase for holidays.”
+‘With summer just around the corner, this feels like it will be a great sling to use on hot days as it’s light and breathable,’ says Emily-Ann.
+‘Also, it’s incredibly compact when folded up, so it will be easy to pop in a changing bag or suitcase for holidays.’

 Overall, this is a stylish, lightweight carrier that’s really easy to use.
 It’s less versatile than other carriers because it offers fewer carrying positions.
 However, it’s excellent value for money.

-“For me, the only downside is that your baby can’t be carried forward-facing on the parent’s front in this carrier,” says Emily-Ann.
-“But for parents who travel frequently or want a straightforward carrier that’s easy to use and doesn’t cost a lot, this is ideal.”
+‘For me, the only downside is that your baby can’t be carried forward-facing on the parent’s front in this carrier,’ says our tester Emily-Ann.
+‘But it’s ideal for parents who travel frequently or who want a straightforward carrier that’s easy to use and doesn’t cost a lot.’

 Are baby carriers really necessary?

 Are you thinking, ‘Can’t I just hold my baby?’
 Or, ‘What about a pushchair?’
-Emily, who has over 10 years’ experience with baby-wearing is passionate about the benefits of using baby carriers for both the baby and the wearer!
-And it’s not just about your arms getting tired!
+Emily has more than 10 years experience with baby-wearing and is passionate about the benefits of using baby carriers – for both the baby and the wearer.
+And it’s not just about your arms getting tired from carrying your baby!

-“Every baby loves to be close to their mum and dad and every new parent knows the struggle of constantly carrying a baby in your arms and trying to get anything else done.
-But there is an easy solution that allows you to keep your baby close but leave your hands free… try using a baby carrier or wrap!
+‘Every baby loves to be close to their mum and dad.
+And every new parent knows the struggle of constantly carrying a baby and trying to get anything done.
+However, there is an easy solution that allows you to keep your baby close but leave your hands free.
+Try using a baby carrier or wrap.’

-“Baby carriers and wraps have been used for centuries to allow parents to get stuff done without leaving their baby alone, it is basic human survival, how else did parents work the land or fetch water and take their baby with them?
-This is a lesson from the past that fits perfectly into our busy modern lives.”
+‘Baby carriers and wraps have been used for centuries to allow parents to get stuff done without leaving their baby.
+It’s basic human survival.
+How else did parents work the land or fetch water?
+This is a lesson from the past that fits perfectly into our busy modern lives.’